Are you struggling to choose between a three-wheel or four-wheel stroller? Are you wondering what the difference is?

 2. Easy Folding and Storage

 Four-wheel strollers tend to be much simpler to collapse and take up less room in the trunk of your car or when stowing away.
-They’re often lighter in weight too, making them ideal for parents who frequently travel around.
+They’re often lightweight, making them ideal for parents who travel frequently.

 3. Good Stability

-Although this is often a subject of debate, when it comes to stability, generally four-wheels are better than three.
+Although this is often a subject of debate, four wheels are usually better than three when it comes to stability.
 The weight is distributed evenly, so there is less chance of it tipping over.

-Another factor here could be where you plan on using your stroller.
+Another factor is where you plan on using your stroller.
 If you’re navigating your neighborhood — bumping up and down curbs — you should always have two wheels on the ground.

 Disadvantages